Marrakech – Morocco

-I was led to the lounge area where I was greeted by two staff members who offered a rose-water scented towel to wash my hands and face, along with a snack of dates and milky drink for a welcome, before being shown my room with rose pedals on the bed and bathroom areas, I can’t help but say Dar Anika really made me feel like a king during my stay.
+I was led to the lounge area where I was greeted by two staff members who offered a rose-water scented towel to wash my hands and face, along with a snack of dates and milky drink for a welcome, before being shown my room with rose petals on the bed and bathroom areas, I can’t help but say Dar Anika really made me feel like a king during my stay.

 The rooftop terrace offers views of the world below and the medina outside its doors.
 The Atlas Mountains covered with snow, this being February, but the weather was very warm during the day, with cool evenings.

-A short walk trough the alleyways takes you directly to the lively Jamel El Fna, an outdoor theatre of curiosities and oddities that are sure to entertain and shock any visitor, and the vibrant and colourful souks of the medina.
+A short walk through the alleyways takes you directly to the lively Jamel El Fna, an outdoor theatre of curiosities and oddities that are sure to entertain and shock any visitor, and the vibrant and colourful souks of the medina.
 You can choose to spend your days lost in the medina in the leather area, or metal works, often themed into sections, but showing any interest in price could start a battle of negotiations to complete a sale.

 Many unnamed narrow walkways to get easily lost in and lost sense of direction.
 Finding the best sites can easily be missed as often there are no posts or signs indicating something to be seen.
-I opted for a private guide for a half day ensures you don’t miss anything, an efficient way to get the most in.
-Otherwise losing oneself in the medina labyrinth can be fun and scary, self discovery is always more rewarding.
+I opted for a private guide for a half-day ensures you don’t miss anything, an efficient way to get the most in.
+Otherwise losing oneself in the medina labyrinth can be fun and scary, self-discovery is always more rewarding.

 Away from the medina are upmarket shops and entertainment such as Palais Jad Mahal with its fusion of food and entertainment with belly dancers and fire eaters.

 The Koutoubia Mosque is the centre of life, it faces the square of Jamel El Fna where by day street performers, animal handlers and juice stands occupy most of the day, but as the sun sets it transforms as food stands spring up and scented smoke fills the air.
-Watch the world go by from any of the roof top cafes.
+Watch the world go by from any of the rooftop cafes.

 Within the ornamental City Walls and Gates is the Marrakech medina and old city, wrapped around several miles of reddish dried mud malls which once protected it against attackers.
 Behind blank facades are palaces such as the cities finest building of Medersa Ben Youssef, an ancient religious school.
-The Marrakech Museum is also worth a look with its its now covered courtyard and restored and preserved decorations and details.
+The Marrakech Museum is also worth a look with it is now covered courtyard and restored and preserved decorations and details.